zumburuk/ME462_2020/PowerPuff_meeting_minutes.md

+## 29 April 2020
+Robot arm involves as required
+World should be even more simplified

 ## 25 April 2020
 Revised eye mechanism is shown
 World is to be composed of colored spheres, cubes with customizable faces, and two robots